pharmpy/pharmpy/docs/model.rst

 ~~~~~~~~~~~~~~~~

 The random variables of a model are available through the ``random_variables`` property and are organized using the
-:py:class:`pharmpy.model.RandomVariables` which is an ordered set of distributions of either
+:py:class:`pharmpy.model.RandomVariables` which is a sequence of distributions of either
 :py:class:`pharmpy.model.NormalDistribution` or :py:class:`pharmpy.model.JointNormalDistribution` class.
 All random
 variables of a model can be accessed by using the random variables attribute: